kbjiang/02_study/03-Machine-Learning/Cornell-CS4780-F18/Notes.md

 4. Perceptron convergence
 	1. If a dataset is linearly separable, perceptron algo is guaranteed to find a separating hyperplane in a finite number of updates.
 	2. the number of steps relates to margin $\gamma$.

+---

+---
+## Probability review
+1. Student distribution is robust against outliers when DOF is small, due to its heavy tail
+	1. when DOF $\gg 5$ the Student dist. approaches Gaussian and lost the robustness